k4u5hik/astro-kaushik-blog/src/content/blog/recursive-delete.md

   A terminal command to delete all 'node_modules' or any other folders recursively.
 ---

+As I am using a 256GB hard-drive, I often need to free up space.
+I have many projects on my computer, and each project has a `node_modules` folder.
+These folders can take up a lot of space, so I often delete them.
+However, I don't want to go through each project and delete the `node_modules` folder manually.
+So I [found a terminal command on stackoverdlow](https://stackoverflow.com/questions/42950501/delete-node-modules-folder-recursively-from-a-specified-path-using-command-line) to do it for me.

 ```bash
 find /path/to/start -name "node_modules" -type d -prune -exec rm -rf {} +
 ```